Best Prime Day TV deals still available: Save on Toshiba, Vizio and more

-We'll keep updating this story with the latest Prime Day deals in this category as more deals become available.
+We'll keep updating this story with the latest deals in this category as more discounts become available.

 Read more: Prime Day 2020 streaming deals: Price drops on Roku and Fire TV

-Update, Wednesday, Oct.
-14: As of midday, new blockbuster TV deals on Amazon are still few and far between.
-The 32-inch Fire TV for $120 is a solid bargain, but not as good as the (now out-of-stock) 32-inch Roku TV at Walmart.
-A 43-inch Fire TV for $200 also sold out at that price.
-The best bargains still available on cheap TVs are at Walmart and Target, and you'll still find some excellent prices on higher-end models at Best Buy, including a Sony OLED and a big Samsung.
+Update, Thursday, Oct.
+15: The best bargains still available on cheap TVs are at Walmart and Target, and you'll still find some excellent prices on higher-end models at Best Buy, including a Sony OLED.

 Moving on to TVs actually sold by Amazon, first up is this Fire TV Edition (model 32LF221U21) from Toshiba.
 We didn't love the 2019 version of this TV because its Fire TV menus push Amazon content too much and are more confusing in general compared to the simplicity of Roku TV.
 But it does have built-in Alexa, and maybe that's worth another $20 over the JVC above.